-Dear Parents,
+Dear Parents and Guardians,

-Your child's class teacher/ phase lead had the sad task of informing the children of the death of <Name>, a pupil in <Year>.
+Your child's class teacher/form tutor had the sad task of informing the children of the death of <Name>, a pupil in <Year>.

-(<Name> died from an illness called cancer.
-As you may be aware, many children who have cancer get better but sadly <Name> had been ill for a long time and died peacefully at home yesterday/ died suddenly/in hospital/after a short illness yesterday/last week/over the weekend/during half term.)
+<Name> died from ... (insert something like - an illness called cancer).
+As you may be aware, many children who have cancer get better but sadly <Name> had been ill for a long time and died peacefully <at home yesterday/died suddenly/in hospital/after a short illness yesterday/last week/over the weekend/during half term.>

 <Name> was a <valued/cherished/highly-regarded/well-liked/popular/friendly> member of our school family and will be missed by everyone who knew him/her.

-When someone dies it is normal for their friends and family to experience lots of different feelings like sadness or anger.
-Some may feel shocked and upset by the news, while others may be confused or numb.
-These reactions are all normal.

-The children have been told that their teachers are willing to try to answer their questions at school but if there is anything more that you or your child needs to know, please do not hesitate to ring the school office and we would be more than happy to help you.
+When someone dies it is normal for their friends and family to experience lots of different feelings like sadness, anger and confusion.
+The children have been told that their teachers and teaching assistants / Learning Support Assistants are willing to try to answer their questions at school but if there is anything more that you or your child needs to know, please do not hesitate to ring the school office and we would be more than happy to help you.